-- The number of people without access to electricity fell to around 1 billion in 2016 from 1.7 billion in 2000.
-The number of people gaining access to electricity each year is accelerating, thanks to strong successes in some countries, including Bangladesh, Ethiopia, India, Kenya and Tanzania.
-Grid electrification has been the source of almost all energy access gained since 2000 and is likely to remain the most favourable option for many households, especially in more densely populated areas. - To deliver universal energy access by 2030, decentralized options are the least-cost option for 60 per cent of people currently lacking access.
-Public programmes and private-business models providing electricity access with off-grid solar are thriving, and many countries are also exploiting their renewable potential in the centralized electricity mix. - However, having a source of electricity is not a guarantee of full access.
-To serve the needs of households, schools, health centres and local enterprises, electricity needs to be available at the right time, at an affordable price and with a reliable supply and appliances. - Current progress towards delivering universal access is promising in many parts of Asia and some countries in sub-Saharan Africa, but not in all.
-Based on recent trends and policies, the number of people without electricity access is expected to remain over 670 million in 2030, with over 80 per cent of those lacking access concentrated in rural areas of sub-Saharan Africa.
+- The number of people without access to electricity fell to 1.1 billion in 2016 from 1.7 billion in 2000.
+The number of people gaining access to electricity each year is accelerating, thanks to strong successes in countries including Bangladesh, Ethiopia, India, Kenya and Tanzania, and increasingly coming from renewables as public programmes and private business models providing electricity access with off-grid solar are thriving and many countries are exploiting their renewable potential in the centralised electricity mix. - However, having a source of electricity is not a guarantee of full access.
+Electricity needs to be available at the right time, at an affordable price, and without a reliable supply and appliances.
+As a consequence, households, schools, health centres and local enterprises with a connection may not have access to meaningful electricity services. - Current progress is promising in many parts of Asia and some countries in sub-Saharan Africa, but they are not on track to achieve universal access by 2030.
+Based on recent trends and policies, the number of people without electricity access is on track to decline to below 680 million by 2030, 80% concentrated in rural areas of sub-Saharan Africa.